Pronton2001/leapmotion_pose_detection/README.md

 A project on pose classification where I use a heuristic approach to count the number of fingers the user is holding.
 The fingers dataset is drawn directly from the leap motion controller.

 The `./fisrt temp/Assets/Script/getInfo.cs` contains my heuristic approaches.
-It works very nice and smooth :))
+It works very nice and smoothly :))

 Todo list:
 - [x] Build a mini FPS game.